dolthub/docs/content/concepts/dolt/rdbms/replication.md

 For disaster recovery, if your master server goes offline, your database can still serve read traffic from its replicas.
 Often a manual or automated process can elect and configure a replica to be the master instance limiting downtime.

 To increase read throughput, multiple replicas can be used to scale reads horizontally.
 If you have N replicas and your master still takes reads, each read replica serves 1/N+1 percent of the read traffic.
+Note, in this set up your application must be aware of the replicas.
+The database does not route requests automatically.

 ## Differences between MySQL Replication and Dolt Replication